Ferrargunj

 Ferrargunj is one of five local administrative divisions of the Indian district of Andaman, part of the Indian union territory of Andaman and Nicobar Islands.
 The name is after Michael Lloyd Ferrar, a commissioner and butterfly collector.

 It is a division known locally as a tehsil, roughly equivalent to a county in its range of administrative powers.
 It is located in the Andaman Islands.

-Ferrargunj's population according to 2001 Census of India figures was 48,626.
+Ferrargunj's population according to 2011 Census of India figures was 53,565.

+Demographics

+Bengali is the most spoken language in Ferrargunj tehsil.
+As of 2011 census, Bengali is spoken as the first language by 24.23 percent of the tehsil's population.